Tax Extension: How to Get More Time to File Your Tax Return

 If you can't wrap up your tax return by today's deadline, it's easy to buy yourself more time.

 We're finally at the end of this year's long, drawn out tax filing season.
 The due date for filing your 2019 tax return was pushed back from April 15 to July 15, 2020, which means you only have a few hours left to beat the clock and file your return before the new deadline expires at midnight.
 But what if, for whatever reason, you just can't file your return today?
 Don't panic – it's easy to get an automatic filing extension to October 15.
 You don't even need to have a good excuse or explain why you need more time.

 Be warned, though, that an extension to file doesn't extend the time to pay any tax due.
 If you don't pay the estimated total tax you owe by the end of the day, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
 They can also tack on additional penalties for filing and paying late.
 Don't get caught in that trap!

 File Form 4868 or Pay Your Tax Electronically

 You can file Form 4868 by mail or electronically.
-If you mail a paper version of the form to the IRS, it must be postmarked by July 15, 2020.
+If you mail a paper version of the form to the IRS, it must be postmarked today at the latest.
 You have to use the U.S. Postal Service to mail the form, since it must be delivered to a P.O. box (private delivery services can't deliver items to IRS P.O. boxes).
 If you submit the form electronically – either on your own computer or through a tax professional – have a copy of your 2018 tax return handy, since you'll be asked to provide information from that return to verify your identity.
 If you want to save a few bucks, use the IRS Free File or Free File Fillable Forms to prepare and e-file the form at no cost.
 Both are available on the IRS website.

 Taxpayers Living Abroad